The Garden in March - Jobs and Tips

 plants for March

 Jobs / Tips

-March 17th St. Patrick's Day.
-What to do?
-Drink lots of green dyed Guinness, walk around with a shamrock in your buttonhole?
-St. Patrick's day is the traditional day to plant sweet pea seeds.
-Plant them outside in containers (long deep ones are best as sweet peas have long deep roots) in a sheltered spot or a cold frame or cold greenhouse if you have one.
-Sweet peas are a favourite annual flower, my wife loves them, they are about 90% of the reason for having a garden as far as she's concerned, so this time of the year we have this ongoing disagreement where she wants about ten times more than I know we have space for.
+March 17th St. Patrick's Day is the traditional day to plant sweet pea seeds.
+Outside in pots (long deep ones are best as sweet peas have long deep roots) in a sheltered spot, in a cold frame or cold greenhouse if you have one.
+My wife loves them, they are about 90% of the reason for having a garden as far as she's concerned.
 They are wonderful plants coming in a variety of pretty colours, delicate simple flowers, and with the most wonderful fragrance.

 Cut back ornamental grasses.
 Give them a severe hair cut to about 3 or 4 inches above the ground.
 Only do this if the leaves are brown and dead - not evergreen, or they'll take all year to recover.

-Protect young shoots from slugs, scatter pellets / slug pubs or whatever particularly around clematis and herbaceous plants (they love Delphiniums).
+Protect young shoots from slugs, scatter pellets / slug pubs particularly around clematis and herbaceous plants (they love Delphiniums).
 As soon as there are shoots to eat the slugs and snails will appear from nowhere.
+Slug control

 Still time to prune your pomes, but leave your drupes alone.
 A pome is a fruit with pips, apples and pears (also quince and medlars) whereas a drupe is a fruit with a stone, plums, cherries, peaches and apricots.